 Comparison Between Fermentation and Aerobic Respiration

 - Where aerobic respiration is the complete degradation of carbon dioxide and water, fermentation results in the partial breakdown of glucose only

-- Aerobic conditions lead to the formation of several molecules of ATP whereas the net gain of only two molecules of ATP is observed for each molecule of glucose degraded to pyruvic acid in the process of fermentation
+- Aerobic conditions lead to the formation of several molecules of ATP, whereas the net gain of only two molecules of ATP is observed for each molecule of glucose degraded to pyruvic acid in the process of fermentation.

-- In fermentation, NADH is oxidized to NAD+ slowly whereas this same reaction is vigorous under aerobic conditions
+- In fermentation, NADH is oxidized to NAD+ slowly, whereas this same reaction is vigorous under aerobic conditions.

 The respiratory quotient(RQ) can be defined as the ratio of the volume of carbon dioxide evolved to the volume of oxygen consumed in the process of respiration.
 It is also referred to as the respiratory ratio.
-This ratio is dependant on the type of respiratory substrate utilized during respiration.
+This ratio is dependent on the type of respiratory substrate utilized during respiration.
 The RQ will be 1 when carbohydrates are utilized as substrates and are oxidized completely.
 This is as equal amounts of carbon dioxide and oxygen are evolved and consumed.

-Read in-detail: Respiratory quotient
+Also Read, Respiratory quotient

 Important Questions for Respiration in Plants

 - What is aerobic respiration?